-- Simultaneous delivery of key infrastructure in villages leading to optimal use of resources - 2.
+- 1. Simultaneous delivery of key infrastructure in villages leading to optimal use of resources - 2.
 Provision of funds for operation and maintenance of assets for ten years post-construction, along with capital investment for creation of assets. - 3.
-Transformation of several schemes into a single project, to be implemented as per set standards in a defined timeframe, with the requirements of each scheme being kept intact - 4.
-Combining livelihoods creation with infrastructure development - 5.
-Enforcement of standards of service delivery in rural areas almost at par with those obtaining in urban areas - 6.
+Transformation of several schemes into a single project, to be implemented as per set standards in a defined timeframe, with the requirements of each scheme being kept intact

+- Combining livelihoods creation with infrastructure development - 5.
+Enforcement of standards of service delivery in rural areas almost at par with those btaining in urban areas - 6.
 Enforcement of service standards through a legally binding arrangement - 7.
-To be implemented and managed by the private sector on considerations of economic viability but designed in a manner whereby it is fully aligned with the overall objective of rural development.

-8. An illustrative list of amenities and economic activities proposed to be provided under the PURA are as follows:-
+To be implemented and managed by the private sector on considerations of economic viability but designed in a manner whereby it is fully aligned with the overall objective of rural development. - 8.
+An illustrative list of amenities and economic activities proposed to be provided under the PURA are as follows:-

-Amenities to be provided under MoRD Schemes Amenities to be provided under Non-MoRD Schemes Add-on Projects (revenue earning, people centric projects) Water and sewerage Construction and maintenance of village streets Drainage Village street lighting Telecom, Electricity etc. Village linked tourism Integrated rural hub, rural market Agriculture- Common Solid waste management Skill development Development of economic activities service centre, warehousing, etc. Any other rural- economybased project
+1 ovided under on-MoRD Schemes (revenue earning,people centric projects) ę lecom, Electricity etc. Village linked tourism Integrated rural hub, rural market Agriculture- Common service centre, warehousing, etc. Any other rural economybased project